Adding a Logistic Regression Model to the Call Center Structure (Intermediate Data Mining Tutorial)

 In the row for the HOLDOUT_SEED parameter, click the empty cell under Value, and type 1.
 Click OK.

-The value that you choose as the seed does not matter, as long as you use the same seed for all related models.
+The value that you choose as the seed does not matter, as long as you use the same value for all related models.

 In the Mining Models menu, select Process Mining Structure and All Models.
 Click Yes to deploy the updated data mining project to the server.

 In the Process Mining Model dialog box, click Run.

 Click Close to close the Process Progress dialog box, and then click Close again in the Process Mining Model dialog box.